-Gerdau's Bylaws have been registered with the Public Registry of the State of São Paulo (Junta Comercial de São Paulo) under company number (NIRE) 35.3.0052069-6 and it is set forth in our Annual Report on Form 20-F for the year ended December 31, 2020 (File No. 001-14878) as Exhibit 1.01.
+Gerdau's Bylaws have been registered with the Public Registry of the State of São Paulo (Junta Comercial de São Paulo) under company number (NIRE) 35.3.0052069-6 and its last amendment was made on April 17, 2023.

+The consolidated Bylaws set forth herein as Exhibit 1.1.